Tibco sees strong contract pipeline as spending returns

 Analysts on average were expecting earnings of 40 cents per share on revenue of $311 million, according to Thomson Reuters I/B/E/S.

 Tibco's software helps customers manage applications, business processes and workflow.
-Some of its customers include Delta Air Lines, FedEx, Merck and tea company Twinings.
+Some of its customers include Delta Air Lines (DAL.N), FedEx (FDX.N), Merck (MRK.N) and tea company Twinings.

 INFRA BOOST